hvwaldow/pyws-BE-15-2-26/README.md

 **If you are stuck with Windows**,<br>
-or other problems with above method arise, or just to try it out, the easiest way is maybe to install a huge all-and-everything Python distribution, e.g. Anaconda: http://continuum.io/downloads
+or other problems with above method arise, or just to try it out, the easiest way is maybe to install a huge all-and-everything Python distribution, e.g., Anaconda: http://continuum.io/downloads

 Then open the "Anaconda Command Prompt" and install four additional